TheRabbittt/rpi-docker-setup/README.md

 ``` Bash
 docker compose up -d
 ```
-Access NGINX Proxy Manager at {raspberrypiIP}:81.
+Access NGINX Proxy Manager at {raspberrypi-ip}:81.

 ## Portainer
 Portainer is a GUI tool for managing Docker containers.

-To organize, I create a directory for each service/application and place the corresponding Docker Compose file in that directory.
+To organize my docker compose files, I create a directory for each service/application and place the corresponding docker compose file in that directory.

 ##### Portainer Compose File
 ``` Bash